sambisht8/Gesture-Recognition/README.md

 Dataset:

-You can download the dataset from here.
+You can download the dataset from https://drive.google.com/uc?id=1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL.